ohmpatel1997/RFC-Storage-Architecture/README.md

 Each bucket has its owner encryption key using which all documents of that bucket is encrypted and upload to IPFS.
 Our server does not store the bucket's encryption key directly but rather stores the encrypted version of the key.

-Owner generate a random cryptographically safe string while creating the bucket and encrypt it with owner's public key.
+Owner generate a random cryptographically safe random key while creating the bucket and encrypt it with owner's public key.
 This encrypted version of the key is being stored on the server.
+We gonna use "AES-GCM" algorithm with 256 bits (32 bytes) for key generation.

 the basic model of the bucket is being shown below.